 Here is the map to help you visualize:

 Please click the square button on top of the plus and minus zoom buttons to recenter the map.
 You can hover your mouse or tap on the stars in the elevation graph to see the scenic viewpoints on the map.
 The third lookout is the destination.

 Before you go, please note that Neuschwanstein Castle Scenic Trail is not easy compared to the hiking trails before Marienbrucke.
 You need to be in good shape before hiking, and you must have proper footwear.

 The way type is mostly mountain hiking path (definitely rugged and not flat), and the trail surface is unpaved and made of mud with small rocks.
 The hiking trail could be slippery when wet.

 Level 1 of Neuschwanstein Castle Scenic Trail

 Here you see almost the same view from Marienbrucke.
-The only difference is you won’t have to deal with a lot of tourists and photo bombers.
+The only difference is that you won’t have to deal with many tourists and photo bombers.
 Aside from photographing Neuschwanstein Castle with your whole body included in the shot, you can also get some quiet moments to enjoy the magical view of the castle.

 Level 2 of Neuschwanstein Castle Scenic Trail

 At this point, you get a higher and more expansive view of Neuschwanstein Castle and its surroundings.
 You’ll enjoy the sceneries that stretch from Alpsee to the flat plains where the towns are until Bannwaldsee.
 Neuschwanstein castle would look like a gem in the ground waiting to be picked up by someone.